-Anemia is defined as a hemoglobin below two standard deviations of the mean for the age and gender of the patient.
+Anemia is defined as hemoglobin below two standard deviations of the mean for the age and gender of the patient.
 Iron is an essential component of the hemoglobin molecule.
-The most common cause of anemia worldwide is an iron deficiency, which results in microcytic and hypochromic red cells on the peripheral smear.
+The most common cause of anemia worldwide is iron deficiency, which results in microcytic and hypochromic red cells on the peripheral smear.
 Several causes of iron deficiency vary based on age, gender, and socioeconomic status.
 The patient often will have nonspecific complaints such as fatigue and dyspnea on exertion.
 Treatment is a reversal of the underlying condition as well as iron supplementation.
 Iron supplementation is most often oral, but certain cases may require intravenous iron.
-Patients with iron-deficient anemia have been found to have a longer hospital stay along with a higher number of adverse events.,,
+Patients with iron-deficient anemia have been found to have a longer hospital stay, along with a higher number of adverse events.

 The cause of iron-deficiency anemia varies based on age, gender, and socioeconomic status.
 Iron deficiency may result from insufficient iron intake, decreased absorption, or blood loss.
-Iron-deficient anemia is most often from blood loss, especially in older patients.
+Iron-deficiency anemia is most often from blood loss, especially in older patients.
 It may also be seen with low dietary intake, increased systemic requirements for iron such as in pregnancy, and decreased iron absorption such as in celiac disease.
-In newborns, breastfeeding is protective against iron deficiency due to the higher bioavailability of iron in breast milk compared to cow's milk; iron deficiency anemia is the most common form of anemia in young children on cow's milk.
+In neonates, breastfeeding is protective against iron deficiency due to the higher bioavailability of iron in breast milk compared to cow's milk; iron deficiency anemia is the most common form of anemia in young children on cow's milk.
 In developing countries, a parasitic infestation is also a significant cause of iron-deficiency anemia.
-Dietary sources of iron are green vegetables, red meat, and iron-fortified milk formulas.,,
+Dietary sources of iron are green vegetables, red meat, and iron-fortified milk formulas.

 Approximately 25% of people worldwide have anemia.
 Iron deficiency, the most common cause, is responsible for 50% of all anemias.
 The rate of iron deficiency is higher in developing countries compared to the United States, where the prevalence of iron-deficiency anemia in men under 50 is 1%.
-In women of childbearing age in the United States, the rate is 10% due to losses from menstruation, while 9% of children ages 12 to 36 months are iron-deficient and one-third of these children develop anemia.
-While the rate of iron-deficiency anemia is low in the United States, low-income families are particularly at risk.,
+In women of childbearing age in the United States, the rate is 10% due to losses from menstruation, while 9% of children ages 12 to 36 months are iron-deficient, and one-third of these children develop anemia.
+While the rate of iron-deficiency anemia is low in the United States, low-income families are particularly at risk.

 Iron is essential for the production of hemoglobin.
 The depletion of iron stores may result from blood loss, decreased intake, impaired absorption, or increased demand.
 Iron-deficiency anemia could arise from occult gastrointestinal bleeding.
 Adults older than 50 years of age with iron-deficiency anemia and gastrointestinal bleeding need to be evaluated for malignancy.
 However, gastrointestinal diagnostic evaluation fails to establish a cause in one-third of patients assessed.
 Iron deficiency will lead to microcytic hypochromic anemia on the peripheral blood smear.
 Because iron is the most common single-nutrient deficiency, the American Academy of Pediatrics recommends supplementation.
 When to begin supplementation and the needed dosage depends on the age and diet of the child.